Negative-light/PUBLIC_VUALT/GABC SS-Eclesial Strongholds.md

 [^b8]: [[Rev 3|Rev 3:15-17]] - the church of [[🏙️Laodicea]] being called out for their weath and not relying on God
 # Next Week
+We are going to hit on how we can mark our society for hte better.

 # Other
 This is just a collection of things for later.